sakim5027/SeulAnKim.github.io/blog/_posts/2022-01-23-PetGuru-Project-Retrospective.md

 - 599 Network Connect Timeout Error

-After this, I created API endpointes and built responses for each endpoints using routers in Express framework.
-Then we tested the request & responses using Postman.
+After this, I created API endpointes and built responses for each endpoints using routers in **Express** framework.
+Then we tested the request & responses using **Postman**.
 This stage went rather smoothly, especially since I already planned & designed all API endpoints and responses in the API Document.
 I felt the importance of planning & creating appropriate API Documents in the planning stage.

 * [API Document (Gitbook)](https://petguru.gitbook.io/petguru-gitbook/ "https://petguru.gitbook.io/petguru-gitbook/")